 "No, but with the price out on my head, I'd like to make a will," Harry replied.
 It was a half-truth, because he was going to ask Mr. Binns to help with a will that would leave all of his assets to Draco and their baby.

-Tonks nodded and they walked in silence.
-They were walking away from the town center and into a small strip on offices.
-"Here it is," Tonks announced, pointing to the sign advertising the services of Mr. Binns.
+Tonks nodded and they walked in silence away from the town center and into a small strip on offices.
+"Here it is," she announced, pointing to the sign advertising the services of Mr. Binns.

 "Are you gonna wait out here?"
 Harry asked.